solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 The new `COPY FROM` `DEFAULT` parameter syntax allows for the import of data into a table using a common token in the source data.

-> NOTE: These paths below are Windows based and you may need to adjust based on your environment (WSL, Linux, etc)
+> NOTE: These paths below are Windows based and may need to be adjusted based on the environment (WSL, Linux, etc)

 1. Using a web browser, download and review the `https://solliancepublicdata.blob.core.windows.net/ms-postgresql-labs/default.csv` file
 2. Notice the usage of the `\D` in the source data: